cbortoluzzi/SIB-summer_school/docs/index.md

 Each group will work with a selected species dataset.
 To keep the work feasible during the week, the analyses may use a reduced dataset, such as a selected chromosome, a limited genomic region, or a subset of individuals.

-The technical workflow will generate genomic metrics.
+The aim of the above workflow is for the participants to generate genomic metrics.
 The final task is broader.
 Each group must decide how those metrics can be translated into a simple, transparent, and biologically justified message for non-specialist decision-makers.

 ---
 ## Main student challenge